01-edu/public/subjects/groupie-tracker/search-bar/README.md

 You must follow the same [principles](../README.md) as the first subject.

-Groupie tracker search bar consists of creating a functional program that searches, inside your website, for a specific input text.
+Groupie tracker search bar consists of creating a functional program that searches, inside your website, for a specific text input.

 - The program should handle at least these search cases :
   - artist/band name